 Matt Tiller JackleslieCampaign@gmail.com 07887616408

 Who was Jack Leslie?

 For much of his career, Jack Leslie was the only professional black footballer in England playing for Plymouth Argyle from 1921 until his retirement in 1934.
-From his position at inside left, he was a prolific goal-scorer and went on to captain the team.
+From his position at inside left, he was a prolific goal-scorer and went on to captain the team- almost certainly the first black footballer to have captained a professional team in England.
 He was set to become the first non-white player to represent England at international level in 1925 when he was named in the team but then denied the opportunity when some selectors were made aware that he was “a man of colour.”

-You can read more about Jack Leslie on the brilliant Greens On Screen website and there are further links on “finding out more” below.
+You can read more about Jack Leslie on the JACK’S STORY tab on this website

 What is the Jack Leslie Campaign?

 The campaign is to raise the money for a statue of Jack Leslie in Plymouth.
 It will also promote the story of Jack Leslie, using his story to combat racism in football, With similar aims to the “Kick It Out” campaign.
 See the “aims and objectives” on the home page.

 I’m not a football fan, what does this have to do with me?